Gina Gionfriddo: Biography

 Gionfriddo grew up in Washington, D.C., where she attended Georgetown Day School.
-She graduated from Barnard College of Columbia University and completed Brown University's MFA (MFA 1997) playwriting program where she studied with playwright Paula Vogel.
+She graduated from Barnard College of Columbia University and completed Brown University's MFA playwriting program where she studied with playwright Paula Vogel.

 In addition to writing her own material, she has also taught playwriting at Brown University, Providence College, and Rhode Island College.

 She has lived in Providence, Rhode Island and currently resides in New York City, where she is a single mother.

 Work

 She has written for both the stage and for television.
 She tends to write dark comedies of topics that occasionally touch on the abuse of women and often features male protagonists.
 U.S. Drag features a series of assaults, After Ashley features rape and murder, Becky Shaw has a robbery at gunpoint.